 “…from a power company engineer” – this is telling them that it’s not Joe Schmoe’s advice they’re getting, it’s actually information from a professional authority.

 If your WHY statement is attractive enough, you can even use it as your button text.
 Just be sure to test different button text, to see what works best.

 Depending on your vertical and your target audience, the majority of your visitors will be seeing your landing page on a mobile device.

 You’ll want to make sure the landing page is responsive and looks great on mobile devices.
 Make sure that all your functionality stays intact.

 Keep in mind that we’re using our fingers to scroll, swipe, pinch, zoom, and navigate on our phones.

-That means that text links are difficult to navigate with.
+That means that text links are difficult to navigate.
 It becomes even harder when several text links are lumped close together.

-We recommend that if you absolutely must use multiple text links on your landing page’s mobile version, that you space out your links vertically.
+We recommend that if you absolutely must use multiple text links on your landing page’s mobile version, space out your links vertically.